oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 Services SHOULD preserve the offset of `Edm.DateTimeOffset` values, if possible.
-However, where the underlying storage does not support offset services may be forced to normalize the value to some common time zone (i.e. UTC) in which case the result would be returned with that time zone offset.
+However, where the underlying storage does not support offset services may be forced to normalize the value to some common time zone (for example UTC) in which case the result would be returned with that time zone offset.
 If the service normalizes values, it MUST fail evaluation of the [query functions](#BuiltinQueryFunctions) `year`, `month`, `day`, `hour`, and `time` for literal values that are not stated in the time